Mean field system of a two-layers neural model in a diffusive regime: Technical lemmas

-As it holds true for any $T>0,$ the result is proved.} \end{proof}
+As it holds true for any $T>0,$ the result is proved. \end{proof}

 The next lemma allows to obtain a priori estimates on solutions of certain SDEs (in our model, it is used to control the polynomial moments of the derivatives of the limit process in Proposition~\ref{flotregulier}).
-This result is not written to be general, because some specific properties of our SDEs allows to do some simplifications to obtain the result.
+This result is not written to be general, because some specific properties of our SDEs allow some simplifications to obtain the result.